Upcoming professional development opportunities for students

 Students who participate in service-learning contribute to the public good of local, national, and international communities via co-curricular and academic placements.
 They also enrich their academic knowledge with real-world applications and develop personal, professional, leadership, and citizenship skills.

-UOE's Center for Service-Learning and Civic Engagement provides beyond-the-classroom learning opportunities that are...
+UOE's Center for Community Engaged Learning provides beyond-the-classroom learning opportunities that are...

 - mutually beneficial